 This year I’ll be opening my studio ‘virtually’ with a live online Open Studio via Zoom – I hope you’ll be able to join me!
-Email me or see the website for a link nearer the time.
+You can find the Zoom links on my website.

 I am a visual story teller and mixed media artist.
 I create intricate hand-modelled sculptures that weave together tales of people, places and the natural world.

 It is the small details of nature that inspire me.
 Whether I’m looking at a fragment of lichen-encrusted bark or through a lens at a piece of coral, natural structures, textures and forms delight me.

 As I explore these treasures, and delve into the history of the places in which they are found, I find myself wanting to share their stories.
 Through sculpture I select and combine the elements that most fascinate me.
 Sometimes new species emerge… new wonders of the natural world that have been waiting to be discovered.

 The materials I choose to use depends on the story to be told; from porcelain plants and ephemeral chlorophyll photographs to wildflower-shoes made of sugar.
 Hand modelled porcelain is currently at the heart of my practice, often combined with found natural and vintage objects.
 Porcelain’s preciousness, fragility and strength say something of how I perceive the natural world, and I enjoy the challenges of modelling this demanding clay using simple tools.
 Whatever the material, each sculpture is created by hand, each one is unique, each one is a treasure.

 Hand modelled porcelain is at the heart of my work, though this year I’ve been working with fly tying to create miniature insects inspired by a local nature reserve.
 I enjoy the challenge of modelling at very small scale, using natural materials.

 Whatever the material used, each sculpture is created by hand, each one is unique, each one is a treasure.